Analyzing the spectral (a)symmetry of the massless Dirac operator on the 3-torus: Main results

 \begin{proof}[Proof of Theorem \ref{main theorem}.]
-In order to prove Theorem \ref{main theorem} we need to write down explicitly the differential operators $W^{(1)}$ i $W^{(2)}$ appearing in the asymptotic expansion of the perturbed massless Dirac operator on half-densities
+In order to prove Theorem \ref{main theorem} we need to write down explicitly the differential operators $W^{(1)}$ and $W^{(2)}$ appearing in the asymptotic expansion of the perturbed massless Dirac operator on half-densities

 Substituting formulae (\ref{coframe}) and (\ref{frame}) into (\ref{massless dirac}), we get that